 1. Food sensitivity testing

 Typically at least 96 types of food are tested.
 Symptoms for food sensitivity can often be very sneaky, masquerading as a headache or stomach bloat.
 An undiagnosed food allergy can provoke a low-level autoimmune response.
+An online testing company I recommend is True Health Labs.

 2. Micronutrient testing